NickCrews/mkdocs-jupyterlite/README.md

 This doesn't currently support installing custom python packages into the JupyterLite environment, but this should be possible to support in the future.

+## Contributing

+I want this to be usable for other people, so file an issue if you want to use this in your site, but run into any problems.